-Graduate Research Assistantship Available for Engineering Education Research (Starting in Summer 2017 or Fall 2017)
+Graduate Research Assistantship Available for Engineering Education Research (Starting in Fall 2017 or Spring 2018)

 Engineering Education, a new and emerging discipline, has grown rapidly in recent years, parallel to traditional engineering disciplines such as mechanical and civil engineering.
 Engineering education research focuses on a study of how to teach engineering and how to learn engineering.